dhborus/Midcentury/Thoughts.md

 ---

-1. Will need to insist that acceptance of biology key to stable self in theory.
+1. Will need to insist that acceptance of biology key to stable self in theory.[@riesman1990]

 2. Find Erikson places for Mom.